WHAT IS GOD DOING TO US?

 Christ is the great Overcomer.
 We can overcome only as we become a branch of the one true Vine.

 So I say, walk by the Spirit, and you will not gratify the desires of the flesh.

 Yes, or no?
 Will we choose life and the image of God, or continue trusting that God has given us grace because His commandments are too difficult for weak humans to obey?

 Actually it is Satan whom we never can please.
 God’s commandments are not grievous, according to the Bible.

 You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness.
 (Ephesians 4:24)

 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ: (Ephesians 6:13)

 Do you and I truly desire to attain to the measure of the stature of the fullness of Christ?
-With God’s help we can do it, you know!
+With God’s help, we can do it!

 (“What Is God Doing To Us?”, 4268-2, proofed 20210730)